The checkout at the end of a tenancy is one of the most important parts of the moving-out process.

 - Informing your internet/TV service providers that you're moving

-- Ensure all items are where they were when you first moved in, and are as described in the inventory
+- Ensuring all items are where they were when you first moved in and are as described in the inventory

-In addition, if your rental home has a garden, you should make sure that you’ve cut the grass, de-weeded and left the garden in a good, tidy condition for future tenants.
+In addition, if your rental home has a garden, you should ensure that you've cut the grass, de-weeded and left the garden in a good, tidy condition for future tenants.

-You also need to make sure that all utility bills (including council tax) are paid in full and, if you have any furniture or white goods that you’re not planning to take with you, you need to ensure these are disposed of safely and not left in the property.
-If you’re unsure how to go about doing this, contact your local environmental services department for advice, tips, help and more information.
+You also need to ensure that all utility bills (including council tax) are paid in full, and if you have any furniture or white goods that you're not planning to take with you, you need to ensure these are disposed of safely and not left in the property.
+If you're unsure how to do this, contact your local environmental services department for advice, tips, help and more information.

 What happens during checkout?